mrkkrp/markkarpov.art/essay/real-realism.md

 Let us call this *the real realist message* (RRM).

 It is worth noting that a given artwork rarely has only one cultural message.
-Typically an artwork has one more obvious cultural message which we are going to call *the primary cultural message* and other, *secondary cultural messages* that are less prominent, similar to how a periodic signal has the first harmonic and higher harmonics.
+Typically an artwork has one more obvious cultural message, which we are going to call *the primary cultural message*, and other, *secondary cultural messages*, that are less prominent, similar to how a periodic signal has a first harmonic and higher harmonics.
 Secondary cultural messages are irrelevant for our discussion.
 They are less predictable and different individuals are more likely to infer different secondary cultural messages for the same artwork, while they might still agree on the same primary